pacslab/SLApp-PerfCost-MdlOpt/README.md

 Please follow this [documentation](./docs/usage.ipynb).

 ## Figures
 Hover to see the caption.
-Self-loop edges might be overlapped.
+Some self-loop edges might be overlapped.
 ### Evaluation Results

 <img src="./evaluations/model/analysis/Analytical_Model_Accuracy_RT.png" style="float: left" width="500" title="Experimental evaluation result of the performance model.
 As the number of functions in the application increases from 8 to 16, the workflow become more complex in terms of structures.
 The average accuracy is 98.75%.">